Hand evaluation

-In contract bridge, various bidding systems have been devised to enable partners to describe their hands to each other so that they may reach the optimum contract.
+In contract bridge, various bidding systems have been devised to enable partners to describe their hands so that they may reach the optimum contract.
 Key to this process is that players evaluate and re-evaluate the trick-taking potential of their hands as the auction proceeds and additional information about partner's hand and the opponent's hands becomes available.